goksuguvendiren/website/_posts/2017-04-25-ray-tracer-step6.markdown

 <center>
 <p>
 This is the last image of this series :) This one has been added to show the slight difference when we applied the nearest neighbor mapping while applying the texture.
+It takes around 260ms.
 </p>
 <p>
 The link to the input file is